Information for International Students

 As a full time VST student, you are permitted by the Canadian government to work up to 20 hours/week during the school terms and full time (40 hours/week) in the school’s holiday period.
 As a student, you are also able to bring your spouse (and children) to be with you in Canada.
 Not only that, your spouse can work here in Canada full-time as s/he will be eligible for an Open-Work Permit.

-Currently the minimum wage in Vancouver is $10.85/hour CAD.
+Currently the minimum wage in Vancouver is $12.65/hour CAD.
 There are many part-time jobs available for international students with or without any work experience.

-Here are some of the most useful and widely recognised websites for job search in Vancouver.
+Here are some of the most useful and widely recognized websites for job search in Vancouver.
 Again, please do your due diligence as these have not been endorsed by VST:

 Working part-time in Vancouver is not as difficult as some people think, because there are many businesses that are always hiring, such as grocery stores, restaurants, cafes, non-profit organizations.

 Urban Fare, Save on Foods, Walmart, and many others are always hiring new international students to work for them.
-It’s possible to earn up to $800 CAD/month (after tax-deduction) working 20 hours/week at minimum wage, and some employers will pay more than minimum wage.
+It’s possible to earn as much as $1000 CAD/month (after tax-deduction) working 20 hours/week at minimum wage, and some employers will pay more than minimum wage.

 More useful websites: